b3r3nd/berendbotje/README.md

 ## Channels

 You can set flags for channels, the no_xp flag can also be used for voice channels!
-For now there are two flags you can use:
+For now there are four flags you can use:

 * `no_xp` - Bot does not count xp for users when they send messages in this channel
 * `media_only` - Channel allows only media and URL, anything else will be deleted.
+* `no_stickers` - Stickers will be removed from the chat
+* `no_log` - Message logging is disabled for this channel

 ### Commands